-On the basis of the consultants' reviews and SunWater's internal cost reductions over time, the Authority has not specifically adjusted SunWater's operations cost forecast.
+On the basis of the consultants' reviews and SunWater's internal cost reductions over time, the Authority did not specifically adjust SunWater's operations cost forecast.

-In response to stakeholders, the Authority notes that the cost of environmental obligations (compliance) are a mandatory part of providing water services and the efficient level of these costs should be included in SunWater prices.
-The Authority further notes that the Direction explicitly states that irrigation water prices are to be set to recover efficient recreation management costs.
+In response to stakeholders, the Authority noted that the cost of environmental obligations (compliance) are a mandatory part of providing water services and the efficient level of these costs should be included in SunWater prices.
+The Authority further noted that the Direction explicitly states that irrigation water prices are to be set to recover efficient recreation management costs.